REVrobotics/SPARK-MAX-Server/README.md

 Pre-reqs:

-Working Go environment [intalled](https://golang.org/doc/install) *Not sure the minimum dependancy, as of development we are using 1.10.3, the ubuntu package in 16.04 usses 1.6 which does not work properly*
+Working Go environment [intalled](https://golang.org/doc/install) *Not sure the minimum dependancy, as of development we are using 1.10.3, the ubuntu package in 16.04 usses 1.6 which does not work properly.
+Ubuntu 18.04 uses 1.10.1 and is ok (Same with Linux Mint 19).*

 Pre-build binary for Zeromq: